vhiroki/verta/docs/NARRATIVE_CONTEXT.md

 Enemies are not monsters.
 They are defensive constructs—manifestations of VERTA’s self-correction.

-They behave like system functions:
-	•	Validators that check and punish invalid movement patterns
+Current construct types:

+- **Seekers**: Fast, fragile constructs.
+They rapidly close distance to the Anomaly, testing its ability to evade.
+Low integrity, high aggression.

+- **Enforcers**: Slower, resilient constructs.
+They move deliberately toward the Anomaly with greater structural integrity.
+Harder to neutralize, but less immediately threatening.

+All constructs pursue the Anomaly directly—VERTA does not hesitate.
+As waves progress, constructs grow stronger (increased integrity scaling per wave).

+Future construct concepts (not yet implemented):
-	•	Nullifiers that suppress upgrades or drain resources
+- Nullifiers that suppress upgrades or drain resources
-	•	Sentinels that guard transitions and force skill checks
+- Sentinels that guard transitions and force skill checks
-	•	Reducers that compress space and reduce safe movement
+- Reducers that compress space and limit safe movement
-	•	Mirrors that reflect or copy player behaviors
+- Mirrors that reflect or copy player behaviors

-As progression continues, VERTA deploys increasingly complex and efficient constructs.
+As progression continues, VERTA should deploy increasingly complex and efficient constructs.
 The system learns.

 ⸻